Taipei Botanical Garden

-The Taipei Botanical Garden (TPBG; 臺北植物園 (Táiběi Zhíwùyuán)) is a botanical garden located in the Nanhai Academy on Nanhai Road in Zhongzheng District, Taipei, Taiwan.
+The Taipei Botanical Garden (TPBG; 臺北植物園 (Táiběi Zhíwùyuán)) is a botanical garden located in the Nanhai Academy in Zhongzheng District, Taipei, Taiwan.
 Established in 1896, it covers an area of about 8 hectares and includes over 2,000 plant species.

 History

 The Taipei Botanical Garden was originally established during Japanese rule in 1896 as a nursery.
 It was then officially renamed the Taihoku Botanical Garden in 1921.
 By 1930, there were 1,129 species in the Garden, serving largely academic research and natural sciences.
 Maintenance of the Garden halted during World War II.
 After the war, the garden was rearranged and new plants were introduced.
 It is currently maintained by the Taiwan Forestry Research Institute (TFRI) and has over 2,000 species of plants.

 In October 2022, TFRI official Tung Gene-sheng signed memorandums of understanding with the Mlyňany Arboretum in Slovakia and Prague Botanical Garden (Botanická zahrada Praha) in the Czech Republic.
 As part of the partnerships, the Taipei Botanical Garden made plans to feature various Central European plant species in its gardens and work with the Prague Botanical Garden to feature Taiwanese ferns in Prague as soon as 2024.

 The Taipei Botanical Garden is a member of Botanic Garden Conservation International.